samullen/presentations/the_problem_with_legacy_code/presentation.md

 * Changes will (likely) have unexpected consequences
 * Changes will make it more brittle

+^ When you first approach code, give it the benefit of the doubt that it works.

 ---

 # Wouldn't it be nice